nguyentimmy/Detection-Engineering/2 - Detect Current Attack Trends Using Threat Intelligence/README.md

 ### Detecting IOC

-In this case, I will be use Defender for Endpoint as my solution to create a detection alert and threat hunting query (Which can be beneficial for the threat hunters or S0C)
+In this case, I will be use Defender for Endpoint as my solution to create a detection alert and threat hunting query (Which can be beneficial for the threat hunters or SOC)

 ### Detection on MITRE ATT&CK Techniques